--Henri Desgrange, L'Équipe article of 1902

 Most of my fixed-gear bikes have 165 mm cranks,which give a bit more ground clearance than the 170 mm's usually used on road bikes.
 I also make a point of using pedals that don't stick out too far.

 [Avoiding a pedal strike is one reason not to follow Sheldon's usual advice to keep the bicycle in line with your body when cornering hard.
-If you lean your upper body toward the inside of the turn, the bicycle will not steer as well, but on the other hand... -- John Allen]
+If you lean your upper body toward the inside of the turn, the bicycle will not steer as well, but you'll have more cornering clearance. -- John Allen]

 hrowing a chain on a freewheel bike is no big deal, but it can be very dangerous on with a fixed gear.
 If the chain comes off of the chainwheel, it can get hung up or even loop around the rear sprocket, and can cause the wheel to lock up.
 If this happens while you are leaned over in a turn, you will almost certainly crash.